 Welcome to the second installment of the Spoonflower Seller Handbook, a digital marketing series on how Spoonflower sellers can better promote themselves and stand out in a marketplace that’s growing by the minute.
 If you’re just joining us, be sure to take a peek at our first post all about getting discovered in the Spoonflower Marketplace.

-- Promote your design during the voting period on your favorite social media platforms!
+Once you’ve submitted your design, remember to promote your design during the voting period on your favorite social media platforms.
 We encourage you to invite your community to vote for your design but please note: you are not permitted to incentivize voting.

 While it’s safe to say we all love prizes, design challenges are about so much more than winning.
 From the exposure that comes from the weekly winner announcement to the chance to spotlight your design on a dedicated voting page, the weekly challenges are an opportunity for growing your Spoonflower presence.
 If you’ve been watching from the sidelines, now’s your chance to find out how your Spoonflower shop can benefit from your participation.

 If you’re new to the Spoonflower community, it can sometimes feel difficult to get discovered.
-During weekly design challenges, your entry will be previewed amongst 250-500 designs during the voting process, a much smaller group of designs when compared to the 750,000+ designs in the Marketplace.
-This dedicated platform gives your design a chance to shine as the community of 1500-2000 cast their votes.
+During weekly design challenges, your entry will be previewed amongst 600-1,000 designs during the voting process, a much smaller group of designs when compared to more than 1.8 million designs in the Marketplace.
+This dedicated platform gives your design a chance to shine as the Spoonflower community casts their votes.

 Have you ever noticed your design challenge entries have more favorites than your non-challenge designs?
 When voters select their picks, it’s common that they’ll also favorite (by clicking on the heart) designs that have caught their eye to purchase at a later date.
 Even if you don’t take home the grand prize, we’d say these extra eyes on your designs are a win!